-EMS stands for Engine Management System which consists of a wide range of electronic and electrical components comprising of sensors, relays, actuators and an Engine Control Unit.
-In addition, they work together to provide the Engine Management System with vital data parameters that are essential to govern the various engine functions effectively.
+EMS stands for Engine Management System which consists of a wide range of electronic and electrical components such as sensors, relays, actuators and an Engine Control Unit.
+Furthermore, they work together to provide the Engine Management System with vital data parameters that are essential to govern the various engine functions effectively.
 The Engine Management system is incorporated in the modern day engine technologies, such as MPFi & GDi systems in Petrol engines and CRDi system in diesel engines for improved performance.

 ECU / ECM -

 ECU stands for Engine Control Unit and ECM for Engine Control Module, both are the same.
-ECU/ECM is also the generic term which refers to any Electronic Control Unit / Module respectively.
+ECU/ECM is also a generic term for any Electronic Control Unit / Module respectively.

 Engine Control Unit -

 The Engine Control Unit is a central part of the Engine Management System which is virtually the 'Brain' of an engine.
-It plays an important role of collecting, processing, analyzing and executing the data it receives from various sub-systems.
+It plays an important role of collecting, analyzing, processing and executing the data it receives from various sub-systems.
 Furthermore, an ECU comprises of a computer which uses a microchip to process the inputs from various engine sensors in real-time.

 The Electronic Control Unit contains hardware and software.
 The printed circuit board (PCB) of the ECU consists of a micro-controller chip or the CPU (Central Processing Unit).
 The software is stored on the micro-controller or chips on the PCB.
-It is possible to be re-program the ECU by updating the software or by replacing chips.
+It is possible to re-program the ECU by updating the software or by replacing chips.
 All the engine sensors send data inputs by the way of electrical signals to the ECU which, in-turn, controls various actuators, ignition timing, variable valve timing etc.